openaphid/openaphid.github.com/source/_posts/2012-06-27-openaphid-android-v0-dot-1-released.markdown

 - [https://github.com/openaphid/Demos](https://github.com/openaphid/Demos) is also refreshed with the Android project files.
 You can download the prebuilt APK files to test them on your Android devices: [OpenAphid-Android-Demos.apk](https://github.com/openaphid/Demos/blob/master/Android/Demos/apk/OpenAphid-Android-Demos.apk)

-## Highlights and Limitations of OpenAphid Android v0.1
+## Highlights and Limitations of OpenAphid-Engine Android v0.1

-It's the beginning of cross platform support of OpenAphid.
+It's the beginning of cross platform support of OpenAphid-Engine.
 Please consider it as an alpha release.
 But we'd like to summarize some implementation highlights here:

 - The core runtime shares the same code base with the iOS version, which makes new features can be added to both platforms in the future.